 Purpose: The programme is designed in the spirit of anti-prejudice diversity education and aims for participants to recognize and respect multicultural diversity, to confront prejudice and discrimination, and to develop intercultural skills.
-The "training of trainers" workshops specifically are intended to empower educators to deal with matters of religious diversity and discrimination they may encounter in their educational settings.
+The "training of

 Issues related to religious diversity are becoming increasingly important in European society.
 CEJI's work in the field of diversity education and anti-discrimination, in both formal and non-formal learning environments, reveals a need to prepare educators to deal effectively with religiously diverse populations.